How Does Surveillance Work in Costa Rica?

 - Interview witnesses and contacts

-- Surveillance from vehicles in public areas
+- Conduct surveillance from vehicles in public areas

 Client-Provided Location Information